 Welcome to Butler Community College, "Where thousands of tomorrows start today!"
-We're pleased you've made the decision to enroll with us because you'll find a college-wide commitment focused on your success as a student both inside the classroom and through extracurricular activities.
-Whether you are here to earn a certificate or an Associate degree, an industry recognized credential to enhance your job skills, or to prepare for transfer to another institution, we're dedicated to engaging you in outstanding learning opportunities.
+Embedded within our culture is a dynamic learning environment and college-wide commitment focused on your success as a student both inside the classroom and through extracurricular activities.
+Whether you are here to earn a certificate or an Associate degree, an industry recognized credential to enhance your job skills, or to prepare for transfer to another institution, we're dedicated to engaging you in outstanding learning opportunities

-Small class sizes, flexible schedules, and tuition half the cost of four-year universities enhance the exceptional Butler education you won't find at other colleges.
-Our innovative faculty and staff are committed to creating unique and engaging learning environments with a focus on helping you develop the skills and abilities needed for the 21st century through our Learning PACT of Personal Development, Analytical Thinking, Communication, and Technology.
+Small class sizes, flexible schedules, and tuition half the cost of four-year universities enhance the exceptional Butler education you'll find here.
+Our innovative faculty and staff are committed to creating unique and engaging classroom environments with a focus on helping you develop the skills and abilities needed for the 21st century through our Learning PACT of Personal Development, Analytical Thinking, Communication, and Technology.

-Along with our newly updated College website at www.butlercc.edu, use this 2015-2016 Catalog to help you explore all our available resources.
+Along with our newly updated College website at www.butlercc.edu, use this 2016-2017 Catalog to help you explore all our available resources.
 In addition to our outstanding academic programs, you'll discover programs and services in advising, academic achievement and retention, and financial aid.
 Assistance through the libraries, options to live in the residence halls, help in identifying a career and a multitude of student activities will only add to your educational experience.

 At Butler, we place learning and student success at the heart of everything we do and we look forward to sharing a unique educational experience with you.
-As students, when you choose us, we choose you.
-When you succeed, so do we.
 When you wonder where you'll be tomorrow and who will help you get there, at Butler, your tomorrow is closer than you think.
 We're here to help you reach your educational goals so together, "Let's Take Tomorrow!"